erikberglund/erikberglund.github.io/_posts/2019-07-16-Profile_Creator_Open_Source.markdown

 Now I heard that Jamfs profile rewrite is finally coming along.
 I have not seen it, but my hopes are that their changes will be what the community needs, and that this will spark the other vendors to also improve their UIs.

 Thank you all for this time, it has been great.
-But now I have to move on to try and find other things to do that can make help me and my family.
+But now I have to move on to try and find other things to do that can help me and my family.

 Good Bye